I’m not a city slicker at all.

 Have a Drink on Khao San Road

-It wouldn’t be a Bangkok itinerary without a stop at Khao San Road.
+It wouldn’t be a trip to Bangkok without a stop at Khao San Road.

 There’s always something going on any day of the week, and you won’t have to look hard for decent drink specials.